 Facebook support group

-Wendy Hanson, one of our members, recently started a Facebook area support group for homeschoolers dealing with dyslexia.
+Wendy Hanson, one of our members, started a Facebook area support group for homeschoolers dealing with dyslexia.
 She started the group to find a community of parents with similar situations to hers.

 “It is a Facebook group for people living in the KC area that are homeschooling children with dyslexia,” she writes.
 “Right now, we are just supporting each other through Facebook, but we would eventually like to get together in person.”